evansrichards/project-afterglow/docs/LANDING_PAGE_CONTENT.md

 # Landing Page Content Outline

 ## Hero
-- **Headline:** "Turn your dating chats into insights that cheer you on."
+- **Headline:** "Your emotional bodyguard for dating."
-- **Subheadline:** "Project Afterglow transforms Tinder and Hinge exports into a warm reflection space that highlights your strengths, spots gentle growth edges, and protects your privacy every step of the way."
+- **Subheadline:** "Upload your dating history once, get fresh insights about your patterns every month.
+Project Afterglow protects you from toxic behaviors while gently reflecting your growth opportunities."
-- **Primary CTA Button:** "Upload your data"
+- **Primary CTA Button:** "Get my first insights"
 - **Secondary CTA Link:** "Try the privacy demo"
 - **Tertiary CTA Link:** "Browse a sample first"
-- **Supporting Note:** "PII stripped client-side.
-Optional encrypted sync.
-Clear data anytime."
+- **Supporting Note:** "Monthly insights delivered every First Tuesday.
+Email required.
+Privacy-first approach."

 ## Social Proof / Reassurance Ribbon
 - "Designed with therapists and mindful daters to celebrate what’s working and soften the sticky spots."
 - Include subtle trust indicators (e.g., icons for "Local Processing", "You’re in Control", "Compassionate Insights").

 ## Value Proposition Section
-- **Section Title:** "See your dating story with more kindness"
+- **Section Title:** "Your emotional bodyguard & gentle mirror"
-- **Intro Paragraph:** "Instead of endless scrolling through old chats, Afterglow gathers the patterns that help you feel confident about how you show up."
+- **Intro Paragraph:** "Get fresh insights about your dating patterns every month, delivered via email.
+Each analysis applies new research and algorithms to your data."
 - **Three Pillars:**
-  1. **Celebrate your strengths.** "Spot the moments where curiosity, humor, or clear boundaries moved conversations forward."
+  1. **Stay safe from toxic patterns.** "Identify red flags, manipulation tactics, and boundary violations you might have missed."
-  2. **Understand your rhythms.** "Visualize response tempo, conversation arcs, and when you’re carrying the energy solo."
+  2. **Discover your authentic strengths.** "See when you're most genuine, what conversation styles work for you, and how you naturally connect."
-  3. **Try gentle experiments.** "Get reflection prompts that invite small tweaks—never prescriptions or judgment."
+  3. **Evolve with monthly insights.** "Every First Tuesday, receive new discoveries about your static data as our analysis gets more sophisticated."

 ## Privacy & Data Security Section
 - **Section Title:** "See exactly how we protect your privacy"